 Frequently Asked Questions

-Anyone who is not full time at McMaster is able to join OPIRG as a Community Member for a sliding scale $10-$20 annual fee.
+Anyone who is not full time at McMaster is able to join OPIRG as a Community Member for an annual fee on a sliding scale starting at $10.

 Members can sign material out from our resource library, attend free skill development workshops, vote at our Annual General Meeting, and are eligible to run for the OPIRG McMaster Board of Directors.